HyperDimensionTech/Obsidian-Nexus/CONTRIBUTING.md

-# Contributing to Obsidian Nexus
+# Contributing to Pocket Dimension

-Thank you for your interest in contributing to Obsidian Nexus!
+Thank you for your interest in contributing to Pocket Dimension!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct